Lama Buccerii in contrada S. Tommaso

 In one of the hypogea, it is possible to use the wellness area, included in the room price.

-Rooms with private bathroom
+Rooms with Private Bathroom

 Didactic Residence